 Results

-Between 2015 and 2020 DFID supported 62.6 million people to access clean water and/or better sanitation.
+Between 2015 and 2020 DFID has supported 62.6 million people to gain access to clean water and/or better sanitation.

-From 2015 to 2020, Africa was the largest beneficiary of DFID WASH programmes, with 26.3 million beneficiaries reached.
-DFID reached over 6 million beneficiaries in the Middle East: the majority of whom were in Syria (4.9 million) and 5.1 million beneficiaries in Asia.
+From 2015 to 2020, Africa was the largest beneficiary of DFID Water Supply, Sanitation and Hygiene (WASH) programmes, with 26.3 million beneficiaries reached.
+DFID also reached over 6 million beneficiaries in the Middle East: the majority of whom were in Syria (4.9 million) and 5.1 million beneficiaries in Asia.
 A further 39% (24.7 million beneficiaries) of DFID’s WASH results were delivered via non-country specific programmes, non-region-specific programmes, and multilateral organisations.

 DFID uses the OECD definition of fragile states, which is used to ensure we focus resources in the most fragile and conflict-affected countries.
 Most of the population reached by DFID WASH programs live in fragile states (37.8 million beneficiaries), including 17.4 million beneficiaries living in extremely fragile states.